 In other words, when an employee leaves, you haven’t just lost talent or time.
 You’ve lost valuable funding for your company.

 When recruitment fees, training, and lost productivity are considered, a high turnover rate can have crippling financial implications on a business.
 That being the case, why not retain your employees, funds, and time by ensuring their happiness?

-For the best results, implement a strategy to combat employee attrition and improve employee retention.
-People are every company’s greatest revenue generators in terms of innovation, sales, customer relations, and many other important factors.
+For the best results, implement a strategy to improve employee retention.
+People are every company’s greatest revenue generator in terms of innovation, sales, customer relations, and many other important factors.
 The cost of attrition is directly related to the company’s ability to redistribute the work and hire replacements for lost employees, usually at greater costs.

 All companies spend money to attract the right people.
 What many companies don’t do is invest in employee retention strategies.